Shingles

 What is shingles?

-Shingles (also known as herpes zoster) is a painful, blistery rash which develops in one specific area of the body.
+Shingles (also known as herpes zoster) is a blistery rash which is often painful and which develops in one specific area of the body.

 Shingles is a reactivation of the chickenpox virus but only in one nerve root.
-So instead of getting spots all over the body, as you do when you have chickenpox, they appear in just in one area.
+Instead of getting spots all over the body, as with chickenpox, they appear in just in one area, the area which is supplied by that nerve root.
+It is almost always just on one side of the body, although it may cover a large area over the skin supplied by the affected nerve.

 Patient picks for Viral infections